-The Oregon Department of Motor Vehicles warns dealers to pay close attention to out-of-state vehicles, especially those with hurricane problems, because there may be efforts to conceal the true origin of vehicles.
+The Oregon Driver and Motor Vehicle Services Division (DMV) warns dealers to pay close attention to out-of-state vehicles, especially those with hurricane problems, because there may be efforts to conceal the true origin of vehicles.

 Other steps to prevent unwittingly buying or selling vehicles that may have hidden damage from water, mud and flooding include checking closely for water, mud, or residue; and checking the vehicle identification number (VIN) at the National Insurance Crime Bureau (NICB) online.

 Some rules to be aware of:

 - Electronic registration: The most a dealer may charge customers for Electronic Vehicle Registration through the company Computerized Vehicle Registration (CVR) is $75 (no integrator) or $100 (with an integrator).
 Dealers must inform the customer they are being charged, and DMV business investigators will be on the lookout for dealers not informing customers of the $75 charge.

 - Vehicle weight: A change to the minimum weight at which some large vehicles must be registered by weight, rather than as passenger vehicles.
 The maximum weight has been increased to 10,000 pounds, at which point customers must establish a registration weight and pay the appropriate fee.

 - Dismantler certificates and other changes:

 - Dismantler certificates are valid for 3 years, for a fee of $450.
 The fee for changing or duplicating an active, existing dismantler certificate is $30.